 This effect morphs shapes (polygons/ellipses/lines) on the display element(s).
 This effect works the best on a matrix or mega-tree with a large pixel count.
 This effect can be used as a standalone effect but also can be used as a layering mask along with other effects.

 Positioning: Determines how the target elements are treated.
 Either as individual Strings or by their actual Locations in the display preview.

 Orientation: Controls the orientation of the display area (matrix).

-Both the Free Form and Time Based modes are candidates to be used with layering and other effects to create unique effects.
+Both the Free Form and Time Based modes are candidates to be used with layering and other effects to create unique composite effects.

 Each mode of the morph effect has a dedicated help page: